nvim-pack/nvim-spectre/README.md

   },
   default = {
       find = {
-          --pick one of item that find_engine
+          --pick one of item in find_engine
           cmd = "rg",
           options = {"ignore-case"}
       },
       replace={
-          --pick one of item that replace_engine
+          --pick one of item in replace_engine
           cmd = "sed"
       }
   },